American Income life insurance review

-The company has been accredited with the Better Business Bureau since 1952, and holds an A+ rating for its customer interaction.
+The company has been accredited with the Better Business Bureau since 1952, and holds an A+ rating for its customer interaction, as of October 2020.
 It’s a different story with customers, though.
-They’ve awarded the insurer two out of five stars, and the BBB has recorded 263 complaints over the past three years.
+They’ve awarded the insurer 1.98 of five stars, and the BBB has recorded 265 complaints over the past three years.
 Most of the complaints honed in on poor customer service and aggressive advertising and sales tactics.

 How do I sign up?

 To apply for coverage, call American Income at 800-433-3405 on weekdays from 8 a.m. to 5 p.m.
 CT.
 The team will then put you in touch with a local agent, who will explain your coverage options and help you to customize your policy.